bdourE/TheBeautyOfBelonging/README.md

 ![Sample of animation](./images/animation.GIF)

- Later , We will  also train image resolution model to increase output size from (480x270 ) to (1920x1080) pixel
+ Finally to present artwork video to 4D screen we use [pretraind wights](https://github.com/krasserm/super-resolution) to increase resolution of video from (480x270 ) to (1920x1080) pixel .